Bodobolero/my-aoc2023/README.md

 # Advent of Code 2023
 My [Advent of Code 2023](https://adventofcode.com) solutions in the Rust programming language.

+This year I only had time to work on puzzles 1-5 (day01-dayo05).
+The excecution time (measured with cargo bench) for all 5 part1 and part2 solutions is 1.3 milliseconds.

 Structure of solutions modeled after https://github.com/ahmadkaouk/advent-of-code-2021

 ## Usage